xiaoshou-zheng/3D-Object-Detection-in-Self-driving-Cars/README.md

-# 3D-object-detection-in-self-driving-cars
+# 3D-Object-Detection-in-Self-driving-Cars
 ## Interdisciplinary Project in TUM
+1. Using PointNet & PointNet++ to do segmentation task in 3D self-driving scenarios in SemanticKITTI dataset.
-Using VoteNet to detect objects in 3D self-driving scenarios (KITTI 3D Object Detection Benchmark).
+2. Using VoteNet to detect objects in 3D self-driving scenarios in KITTI 3D object detection dataset.